Skip to main content

 database__connection__database: nmd_ghost

-# this url value is just an example, and is likely wrong for your environment!
+# this url value is only an example and is likely wrong for your environment

 url: http://testdomain.org